codeneuro/gitgoing/README.md

 ## Let's make a real contribution
 1. You can run the test suite by `py.test`
+2. Open up the test file `gitgoing/tests/test_gitgoing.py` in your favorite editor
-2. Comment out the test named `test_cv_broken` by removing the # characters at the beginning of each line in the `tests/test_gitgoing.py` file.
+3. Comment out the test named `test_cv_broken` by removing the # characters at the beginning of each line in the `tests/test_gitgoing.py` file.
-3. Run the tests again and watch it fail.
+4. Run the tests again and watch it fail.
 You should see this kind of message:

 ```
 ============================================================================= test session starts ==============================================================================